tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/introduction/introduction.md

 ## About this Workshop

 Java Management Service (JMS) is a reporting and management infrastructure integrated with Oracle Cloud Infrastructure Platform services to observe and manage your use of Java SE (on-premises or in the Cloud).
 Java Runtime can be viewed and identified in fleet after successful JMS setup on Managed Instances.

-Further, these Java Runtimes can be managed by performing various Lifecycle Management (LCM) operations.
+Additionally, JMS offers 4 different advanced features to manage the:
+  * Lifecycle management (LCM) - Manage the lifecycle of Java runtimes in your fleet by installing or removing reported Java runtime.
+  * Advanced usage tracking - Gain advanced insights into your Java workloads in the fleet by tracking application server and OpenJDK usage and identifying third party libraries used by applications.
+  * Crypto event analysis - Assess the impact of Oracle JRE and JDK Cryptographic roadmap on the applications running in your fleet.
+  * Java Flight Recorder (JFR) - Collect information about events in the application running in your fleet using Java Flight Recorder (JFR), a tool for collecting diagnostic and profiling data about a running Java application.

-In order to perform these LCM operations almost no or minor configuration changes are required.
-This workshop will walk you through the steps to enable LCM operations in OCI and non-OCI Managed Instances.
-Next, you will learn how to install and remove a Java Runtime using OCI console.
-You will also get to verify the status of the work requests.
-Finally, the workshop will show you how to view and monitor Lifecycle Management requests.
+In order to use these JMS advanced features, almost no or minor configuration changes are required.
+This workshop will walk you through the steps to enable JMS advanced features in OCI and non-OCI Managed Instances, configure Java post installation actions, install/remove Java Runtime, view/monitor work request, track Java servers, detect Java libraries, run crypto event analysis as well as run Java flight recorder.

 _Estimated Time:_ 195 minutes